eclipse-che/che/README.md

 git clone https://github.com/codenvy/che.git
 ```

-We advise against building the master branch as you may encounter intermediate errors.

-This builds the SDK, which includes an assembly of Java and extension building plug-ins.
-If you want to build Che with all known plug-ins, build [github.com/codenvy/assembly-che] (https://github.com/codenvy/assembly-che).

 ### Build and Run Che
 ```sh
 cd /che
 mvn clean install
 ./che.sh [ start | stop ]
 ```

+This builds and starts the SDK, which includes an assembly of Java and a bare minimum of extensions building plug-ins (everything required to work with Java apps and Codenvy extensions).

 Che will be available at ```localhost:8080```